ATLS1300/PC06-Funcy-Animation/README.md

 ### Extra Credit (Grads must complete 2)
     - 0.5 pts - use an image for the turtle shape
-    - 0.5 pts - if using a <=5 turtles, try using them in a list!
     - 0.5 pts - have a conditional statement that stops the while loop (change the value of the variable `running` to `False`)
+    - 1 pt - if using a <=3 turtles, try using them in a list!
     - 1 pts - create a function that returns a boolean for any edge detection (remember descriptive naming!)

 ## Submit to this repository: